-At the bare minimum, have a look at the setting in "Network binding" if you want Varnish to process HTTP traffic on port 80.
+At the bare minimum, have a look at the setting in "Network binding" on page 13 if you want Varnish to process HTTP traffic on port 80.

-Chapter 3.
-Varnish Speaks HTTP
+CHAPTER 3 Varnish Speaks HTTP

 Now that we have set up Varnish, it's time to use it.
 In Chapter 2 we talked about the configuration settings, so by now you should have the correct networking settings that allow you to receive HTTP requests either directly on port 80 or through another proxy or load balancer.